Improved Directional State Transition Tensors for Accurate Aerocapture Performance Analysis: Abstract

 \section{Abstract}

-Aerocapture is a unique challenge for semi-analytical propagation because its nonconservative dynamics lead to force magnitudes that vary substantially across the trajectory.
+Aerocapture is particularly challenging for semi-analytical propagation because the dynamics are dominated by nonconservative forces whose magnitudes vary significantly throughout the trajectory.
 State transition tensors (STTs), higher-order Taylor series expansions of the solution flow, have been widely used as a computationally efficient semi-analytical propagation method for orbital scenarios, but have not previously been applied to aerocapture.
-However, obtaining the higher-order STTs requires integrating exponentially more equations.
+However, computing higher-order STTs requires integrating exponentially many equations as the state dimension increases.
 Directional state transition tensors (DSTTs) mitigate this cost by projecting the state into a reduced-dimension basis.
 This work develops novel dynamics analysis techniques to identify effective bases for this reduction, including augmented higher-order Cauchy Green tensors tailored to quantities of interest such as apoapsis radius.
-Results show that DSTTs constructed along these bases significantly reduce computational cost while maintaining accuracy in apoapsis and energy prediction.
+Results show that DSTTs constructed along these bases significantly reduce computational cost while maintaining accuracy in predicted apoapsis radius and terminal energy.
 In particular, certain of these DSTTs outperform traditional DSTTs in nonlinear perturbation propagation for key state subsets and quantities of interest.
 These results establish STTs and DSTTs as practical tools for aerocapture performance analysis to enable robust guidance and navigation.